On isotropic and numerical equivalence of cycles: An outline of the proof

 The next step is to make all Chern classes of $V$ numerically trivial.
 This is achieved by applying an appropriate linear combination of Adams operations to $V$.
 Here it is essential that $\ddim(X)<rp$.
-Thus, our class $u$ is one of the Chern classes of some $V\in K_0(X)$ whose total Chern class is numerically trivial.
-In such a situation, the total Chern class of $V$ will be anisotropic.
+As a result, our class $u$ is one of the Chern classes of some $V\in K_0(X)$ whose total Chern class is numerically trivial.
+In such a situation, the total Chern class of $V$ will always be anisotropic.

-Since we work modulo $p$, we can assume that $V$ is a vector bundle equal to a direct sum of very ample line bundles.
-In other words, we can assume that there is a set of very ample divisor classes $a_i,\,i\in\ov{N}=\{1,\ldots,N\}$ such that $V=\oplus_{i=1}^N O(a_i)$.
-We will choose concrete cycles representating the above divisor classes.
+Since we work modulo $p$, we may assume that $V$ is a vector bundle.
+Passing to the variety of flags of $V$, we may assume that $V$ is equal to a direct sum of very ample line bundles.
+In other words, we may assume that there is a set of very ample divisor classes $a_i,\,i\in\ov{N}=\{1,\ldots,N\}$ such that $V=\oplus_{i=1}^N O(a_i)$.
+We will choose concrete cycles representing the above divisor classes.
 Since the ground field is flexible, we can always replace it by any finitely generated purely transcendental extension.
-So, we will assume that our divisors are generic representatives $A_i$ of the respective linear systems.
+So, we may think of our divisors as of generic representatives $A_i$ of the respective linear systems.
 In particular, $\cup_i A_i$ is a divisor with strict normal crossings.